menandmice/micetro_docs/guides/implementation/install_central.rst

 -------------------------

 .. note::
-  Before installing Men&Mice Central, decide the following:
+  Before installing Micetro Central, decide the following:

-  * What user account will own the Men&Mice Central process?
+  * What user account will own the Micetro Central process?

   * Where do you want everything stored?
 There are defaults provided.

-Extract and run the Men&Mice Central install package:
+Extract and run the Micetro Central install package:

 .. code-block::